PartlySaneStudios/partly-sane-skies/docs/pages/features/general/crêpes.md

 # Crêpes
-Have you ever wanted to make crêpes, and don't have access to internet, but you somehow still have access to SkyBlock ?
-Well we've got you covered.
+Have you ever wanted to make crêpes, and don't have access to the internet, but you somehow still have access to SkyBlock?
+Well, we've got you covered.
 Simply by doing `/crêpes`, you too can make crêpes using a recipe from an authentic Breton website.
 <!-- Feature Description -->

 <img src="/docs/images/mod_checker.png" alt="Crepe" width="750" height="400" style="text-align: center;">